 A growing range of apps developed to meet the needs of engineers continue to appear on the market.
-These apps are making it a whole lot easier for engineers to get their job done out in the field, giving you access to technical information at the swipe of a finger, and helping you run a more efficient business.
+These apps are making it a whole lot easier for engineers to get their job done out in the field, giving you access to technical information at the swipe of a finger, and helping you manage engineering projects while running a more efficient business.

 We’ve already talked about the benefits of using an iPad on the job, but here are 25 more awesome apps for your tablet or smartphone: